College of Pharmacy

 In this section

-The following courses are required for admission.
-You may apply while coursework is in progress.
+Successful completion of the following courses is required for matriculation into the PharmD program.
+You may apply and gain admission with coursework in progress.

 - Due to the interprofessional nature of the curriculum the College of Pharmacy does not accept transfer students.